 Today, most social networks are primarily used for media sharing as well.
 As part of the innovative efforts to keep on-trend, they add features like augmented reality, live video, TV, and more.
 Some of these social networks that also use media sharing include Instagram, Snapchat, YouTube, and TikTok.

 Media sharing networks are valuable for brands and businesses looking to bolster their marketing.
 Digital marketers use these networks for brand awareness, lead generation, audience engagement, and growth.
+Each platform has its own unique features that will allow you to reach a larger audience.
+For example, Instagram allows you to add hashtags to public stories.
+You can use a hashtag generator for Instagram for a more professional approach to social networking.

 5. Content curation networks